Morning sickness: Defense mechanism

 Morning sickness may be an evolved trait that protects the fetus against toxins ingested by the mother.
-Independent Scholar-Biologist Margie Profet from Seattle was one of the first to investigate the morning sickness-mystery.
-She argued that nausea and food aversions during pregnancy evolved to impose dietary restrictions on the mother in the early weeks of pregnancy, when the mother and the embryo are most immunologically vulnerable, to minimize fetal exposure to toxins such as mutagens and teratogens.
-A woman and her embryo are very vulnerable to toxins during pregnancy.
+Biologist Margie Profet believes that nausea and food aversions during pregnancy evolved to impose dietary restrictions on the mother in the early weeks of pregnancy, when the mother and the embryo are most immunologically vulnerable, to minimize fetal exposure to toxins such as mutagens and teratogens.
 By reducing exposure to such chemicals, morning sickness reduces impairments on normal embryonic development and increases the reproductive success of the mother and survival success of both the mother and her offspring.
 Evidence in support of this theory includes: